Urdatorn/grc-macronizer/README.md

 _Notes_:
 - A dichronon (pl. dichrona) is an α, ι or υ (alpha, iota or ypsilon) **without circumflex** and **outside of diphthongs**.
 Alpha with iota subscriptum (ᾳ) is a s.c. long diphthong, and hence not a dichronon.
 - The theoretical goal "in the limit" is that all **open syllables** be macronized: in practice, we can only say with full certainty that all dichrona appearing at least once in open syllables **in metrical poetry** can be macronized.
 For those dichrona that do not, we either rely on Ancient grammarians and the induction of modern historical linguists or pure speculation.
+I will refer to dichronic vowel lengths for which there is no evidence as **unknown**.
 - By *true dichronon*, I mean a dichronon not disambiguated by any of the following four **accentuation rules** for Attic Greek:
-   - the σωτῆρᾰ rule for penultimae
+   - the σωτῆρᾰ rule for penultimae,
-   - the two σωτῆρᾰ rules for ultimae
+   - the two σωτῆρᾰ rules for ultimae and
-   - the proparoxytone rule for ultimae
+   - the proparoxytone rule for ultimae.
-- Convention: the vowel lengths of **true dichrona in open syllables** are never considered implied; all other vowel lengths are considered implied.
-- By *macronizing* is meant disambiguating true dichrona.
-This can be done by adding macra and brevia as diacritics, or through for example vowel-length XML-tags.
 - I will use 'macron/macra/macrons' as shorthand for 'macron/macra/macrons and breve/brevia'.
+- By *macronizing* is meant **disambiguating the true dichrona** of a string, or, if that is not possible, marking them as 'unknown'.
+This can be done by adding macra and brevia as unicode diacritics, or through, for example, wrapping each dichronon in a vowel-length XML-tag.
+Unknown dichrona are to be wrapped in relevant XML-tags, or the like.
+- In general, **unicode diacritics for macra are to be avoided** except in cold storage, since machine updating them is terrible.
+- In prose,
-- A word is considered *macronized*, when every open syllable in it has been macronized (or, if there is an impasse, explicitly marked as problematic).
+   - a **word** is considered *macronized*, when every open syllable in it has been macronized (or, if there is an impasse, explicitly marked as problematic).
-- Likewise, a sentence is considered macronized, when every word in it has been macronized.
+   - a **sentence** (or passage in general) is considered macronized, when every word in it has been macronized.
+- In verse,
+   - a word is considered macronized, when every **non-final** open syllable in it has been macronized ([syllaba] *brevis in* [positio] *longo*).
-- In poetry, the sentence level introduces metrical constraints on dichrona, while the metre itself is recursively constrained by the dichrona in a hermeneutic circle.
+   - the level of the **line** introduces metrical constraints on dichrona, while the metre itself is recursively constrained by the dichrona in a hermeneutic circle.
+      - For example, an open-syllable dichronon in the princeps of the first hexameter foot will always be long.

+- Convention: the vowel lengths of **true dichrona in non-final open syllables** are never considered implied; all other vowel lengths are considered implied.
 - The TLG is considered macronized when every sentence in it has been macronized.
+-

 - **NB1:** The "paroxytone + short ultima" rule for the penultima *depends on endings having been macronized* since a huge amount of words end on dichrona.
 Likewise, the "paroxytone + long penultima" for the ultima *depends on penultima having been macronized*, to the extent penultima are dichronic.